What is a Pull Request, and Why is it Important?

 A High Number of PR

 Managing a large number of pull requests is time-consuming.
+Each new pull request requires careful review and tracking to avoid bottlenecks in the workflow.
 Especially, when the pull requests are many and very few developers to review them.
 This further increases the frequency of merges into the main branch which can disrupt the development workflow.

 Solution